Kotlin/kotlinx-atomicfu/README.md

 ## Features

+* Complete multiplatform support: JVM, Native, JS and Wasm (since Kotlin 1.9.20).
 * Code it like a boxed value `atomic(0)`, but run it in production efficiently:
-  * as `java.util.concurrent.atomic.AtomicXxxFieldUpdater` on Kotlin/JVM
-  * as a plain unboxed value on Kotlin/JS
+  * For **JVM**: an atomic value is represented as a plain value atomically updated with `java.util.concurrent.atomic.AtomicXxxFieldUpdater` from the Java standard library.
-* Multiplatform: write common Kotlin code with atomics that compiles for Kotlin JVM, JS, and Native backends:
-    * Compile-only dependency for JVM and JS (no runtime dependencies)
-    * Compile and runtime dependency for Kotlin/Native
+  * For **JS**: an atomic value is represented as a plain value.
+  * For **Native** and **Wasm**: an atomic value is not transformed, it remains boxed, and `kotlinx-atomicfu` library is used as a runtime dependency.
 * Use Kotlin-specific extensions (e.g. inline `loop`, `update`, `updateAndGet` functions).
 * Use atomic arrays, user-defined extensions on atomics and locks (see [more features](#more-features)).
 * [Tracing operations](#tracing-operations) for debugging.